iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Hardware Setup
 ==============
 This example uses a Vertiq 8108 and a Pix32 from Holybro as the flight controller.
-Since this tutorial is focused specifically on setting up the Vertiq module, the only additional perpheral that is used along with the flight controller is a safety switch.
+Since this tutorial is focused specifically on setting up the Vertiq module, the only additional peripheral that is used along with the flight controller is a safety switch.

 The Vertiq 8108 is powered through its XT-60 connector from a benchtop power supply.
 For more information on how to properly power your module, refer to its datasheet on the `Vertiq website <https://www.vertiq.co/>`_.